Mallick Bari (Midnapore)

 The Mallick Bari is an erstwhile Zamindari palace or rajbari located in the district of Paschim Medinipur, West Bengal, India.
-At present, the rajbari is one of Midnapore's most prominent heritage sites.
-Constructions commenced under Midnapore's then Zamindar Janmenjay Mallick, several hundred years ago.
-In 1922, estate administration was taken over by the Court of Wards.
-Swapan Dasgupta has suggested that the estate's extent included areas of modern day Kharagpur, Debra, Moyna, Daspur, Midnapur, Narsingarh, Bhagwanpur, Patashpur, Dantan and Binpur.
+The rajbari is considered one of Midnapore's most prominent heritage sites today.
+Constructions commenced under Midnapore's Zamindar Janmenjay Mallick in the early 19th century.
+In 1922, estate administration was briefly taken over by the Court of Wards.
+Swapan Dasgupta has suggested that the estate's extent included areas of modern day Kharagpur, Debra, Moyna, Daspur, Midnapur, Narsingarh, Bhagwanpur, Patashpur, Dantan and Binpur, making it one of the largest zamindari estates by area in Southern Bengal.
+The estate is most notable for its historical association with the revolutionary movement for Indian independence and its impressive architectural details, temples, and prominent bonedi festivities.

 History

-Mallick Bari palace was the official residence of the Zamindars of Midnapore, among whom Chowdhury Zamindar Jamini Nath Mallick was the most prominent.
-It is after the titular surname of the dynastic aristocrats and the palace that the location has been named Mallick Chowk.
-Among the notable aspects is the family's historic Durga Puja, started almost three centuries back, to avert the Maratha invasion of Bengal under the command of Raghuji Bhonsale, later King of Nagpur in today's Maharashtra.
+Mallick Bari was the official residence of the Zamindars of Midnapore, among whom Chowdhury Zamindar Jamini Nath Mallick is the most well-recognised.
+It is after the titular surname that the location has been named Mallick Chowk.
+Among the notable aspects is the family's historic Durga Puja, started almost three centuries back during the Maratha invasion of Bengal under the command of Raghuji Bhonsale, later King of Nagpur in today's Maharashtra.
 Among the traditions are the practices of firing a cannon at the commencement of the Sandhi Puja to notify the other publicly organised pujas and pandals in the vicinity and Kobi-Ganer Lorai, a form of Bengali folk performance that entailed a verbal duel among opponent poets, patronised by former aristocrats in the Bengal region.
-Apart from the familial Durga Puja, Jamini Mallick also patronised Chandi Puja in today's East Midnapore region.
+Apart from the familial Durga Puja, Jamini Mallick also patronised a prominent Chandi Puja that continues in today's East Midnapore region.

+In 1877, during the Delhi Durbar celebrations for Queen Victoria, Janmenjay Mallick was presented with a sanad.
+The estate itself also evolved through the acquisition of other dispossessed local zamindaris like the medieval Mājnāmuṭhā estate and the Karnagarh Raj.
+In 1851, Janmenjay constructed the famous Jagannath temple in Sujaganj, which conducts the annual local Ratha Yatra.
+The temple is south-facing and has a shikhar deul rising 70 feet in height.
+Besides that, Janmenjay also commissioned the construction of twelve temples dedicated to Shiva in the Shibbazar area and a Rashmancha hosting Rashutsab.